Lanceart/learngit/readme.txt

-Git is  a version control system.
+Git is  a version control
 Git is free software.
+I love computer science!